NovaFrame52/Kevin-Bot/README.md

   - `./uninstall_all.sh` - will prompt
   - `./uninstall_all.sh -f --remove-venv --remove-desktop` - non-interactive remove

-Security
+## Security
 - Keep `kevin.env` private.
 The installer sets permissions to `600` when creating it.
 - If the token is ever exposed, rotate it from the Discord Developer Portal.

-Project layout
+## Project layout
 - `Kevin_Bot.py` - main bot
 - `Scripts/run.sh` - start/run helper
 - `Scripts/stop.sh` - stop helper
 - `install_all.sh` / `uninstall_all.sh` - full installer/uninstaller
 - `requirements.txt` - Python deps

-Support
+## Support

+For issues, check the logs and verify:
+1. DISCORD_TOKEN is valid
+2. Bot has required intents enabled
+3. Network connection is stable

-Open an issue or edit the README with improvements.
+For Suggestions, open an issue or submit a pull request.

+---

+**Made with ❤️ for wellness and productivity**

+Stay hydrated, stay healthy! 💚